marthinwurer/TournamentRecorder/README.md

 To begin using the virtual environment, it needs to be activated:

     $ source venv/bin/activate

+	For Window Users:
+	virtualenv provides a .bat script to activate the virtualenv.
+A Windows User will run the following instead:

+	$ venv/Scripts/activate

 If you are done working in the virtual environment for the moment, you can deactivate it:

     $ deactivate

+	For Window Users:
+	virtualenv provides a .bat script to activate the virtualenv.
+A Windows User will run the following instead:

+	$ venv/Scripts/deactivate

 The headers needed for the mysql database bindings to work are obtained by: